-and I rose up, and I said (ULT)
+and I rose up, and I said (ULT) I summoned...and I said to them (UST)

 Since Nehemiah immediately addresses a group of people, the implication is that he gathered them together to speak to them.
-If it would make things clearer in your language, you could say this explicitly.
-Alternate translation: "I summoned and I told them" (See explicitly.
+If your readers would misunderstand this, you could say this explicitly.
 Alternate translation: "I summoned ... and I told them" (See: Assumed Knowledge and Implicit Information)